obaboli/temperature-newt/README.md

 ## Notes

 The way I approached the problem was to add a 100 ms periodic event to the event queue for reading the temperature sensor.
 Each event will push the temperature data to a ring buffer so we can maintain the ten most recent readings.
-Once that GATT characteristic is read, we empty the circular queue into the GATT characteristic value.
+Once that GATT characteristic is read, we empty the ring buffer into the GATT characteristic value.

 This is my first time using newt, and I was actually impressed with its abstractions, was fun to use.
 I did have some concerns that could be worked on future improvements:

 The first is the task priority of that temperature task.
 Should the priority be lower, the same, or higher than the BLE_LL job?
 I'm not quite sure if the priority matters since we are using an event queue design.

 The second was the ring buffer.
-I noticed that there is a mbufs library, and I’m guessing that might be a better option for the circular queue.
+I noticed that there is a mbufs library, and I’m guessing that might be a better option for the ring buffer.
 It’s an improvement I would like to make but wanted to remain in the 2-3 hour time commitment.

 The third is the thread-safety of the ring buffer.
 This is something I would like to investigate further.
 As it stands, an interrupt could come in the middle of the ring buffer push operation.
 This could be problematic.